Jasmine Matthews: Club career

 In 2014, Matthews played for Bristol in the 2014–15 UEFA Women's Champions League.
 Bristol was the only English team to make the quarterfinals where they were eliminated by eventual winners Frankfurt.
 In 2015, she competed in the 2015–16 UEFA Women's Champions League for the second time.

 In July 2018, Matthews signed for Liverpool.

 After one season with Liverpool, it was announced on 12 July 2019 that Matthews was returning to Bristol City ahead of the 2019–20 season.

 International

 Matthews has represented England on the under-17, under-19 and under-23 national teams.

+Personal life

+Matthews is in a relationship with her teammate Yana Daniëls.

+Career statistics

+Club

+Some entries may be missing or incomplete due to lack of historical statistics.